Kiriuxa2010/S.T.B.-OS/README.md

 # S.T.B.
 OS
 (Simple Terminal Based Operating System)

 S.T.B.
-OS is a 32_Bit OS written in Rust.
+OS is a 32 Bit OS written in Rust.

 The goal of this project is to make an os similar to msdos and to run a program.
+It is possible that i will try to make a gui de for this os too

 ## Features
 *Multiple Colors